 For ICT (Information and Communication Technology) products such as ITA items, the Indian government has also implemented tariff increase measures through the Finance Bill (and subsequently the Finance Act) and the domestic notification.

-Specifically, in July 2014, the tariff rate was raised to 10% for some items of telecommunication equipment (HS8517.6290 schedule of India.
+Specifically, in July 2014, the tariff rate was raised to 10% for some items of telecommunication equipment (HS8517.6290 and 8517.6990).